Stock futures trade lower on rising virus cases, China tension

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 China says the U.S. has ordered it to close its Houston consulate in what it called a provocation that violates international law.
-There was no immediate confirmation or explanation from the U.S. side.

 The Associated Press reported that Chinese foreign ministry spokesperson Wang Wenbin said Wednesday that the U.S. had abruptly demanded the previous day that the consulate cease all operations.